utdata/icj-project-rig/README.md

 ### Deployment

 This project is designed to bundle the finished website into the `docs` folder, which can then be published anywhere you have a server.
-We use and commit our `docs` distribution folder to Github to take advantage of [Github Pages](https://help.github.com/categories/github-pages-basics/) for free hosting of the site.
+We use and commit our `docs` distribution folder to GitHub to take advantage of [GitHub Pages](https://help.github.com/categories/github-pages-basics/) for free hosting of the site.

-Review [Github Pages](https://help.github.com/articles/configuring-a-publishing-source-for-github-pages/#publishing-your-github-pages-site-from-a-docs-folder-on-your-master-branch) for specific directions on deployment using the `master/docs/` folder.
+Review [GitHub Pages](https://help.github.com/articles/configuring-a-publishing-source-for-github-pages/#publishing-your-github-pages-site-from-a-docs-folder-on-your-master-branch) for specific directions on deployment using the `master/docs/` folder.

 ## Advanced Nunjucks features